 Often, your mortgage lender will collect your property taxes from you with every mortgage payment and submit them to your municipality on your behalf.

-#3 What Do Your Property Taxes Cover Anyway?
+What Do You Get in Exchange for Your Property Taxes in Canada?

 Every province or municipality uses revenues from property taxes to cover different needs.
 So, for example, in the province of Ontario, homeowners will pay property taxes each year to cover the costs of public education, infrastructure, garbage collection, snow removal and public services (police, firefighters, ambulances, and more).